BestTimesToVisit.com Logo

 nature

-Stand on the banks of the Mara or Grumeti River and feel the earth tremble as thousands of wildebeest and zebras plunge into the churning waters, evading crocodiles in a primal spectacle of survival.
-This is the Serengeti's most dramatic event, a raw display of nature's power that will leave you awestruck.
+Stand on the banks of the Mara or Grumeti River and feel the earth tremble as thousands of wildebeest and zebras plunge into the water, braving crocodiles and predators.
+This is nature's most dramatic spectacle, a raw display of survival that defines the Serengeti.

-Best time: Jul-Oct (Mara River), Dec-Mar (southern Serengeti for calving)
+Best time: Jul-Oct (Mara River), Dec-Mar (Grumeti River)

 Sunrise Hot Air Balloon Safari Over the Plains